Skip to Content

 Asbestos Lumber

-It was used in similar applications to plywood, such as roofing and flooring underlayment.
+It was used in similar applications to plywood, such as roofing and flooring underlayment for products like shingles, tile and false brick.

 These asbestos sheet roofing, flooring and fireproofing products were once manufactured by several U.S. asbestos companies.
-As a result of asbestos use, many negligent companies now face asbestos lawsuits.
+As a result of asbestos use, many of these companies now face asbestos lawsuits.

 Companies That Produced Asbestos Cement Sheets